logo

 A common misconception about fostering is that you won’t be able to foster if you have pets.

 However, this is simply a myth – having pets does not prevent you from fostering at all.
-In fact, having pets can be seen as a positive influence, as they can be an asset to a foster family and promote positive behaviour.
+Whether you have a dog, cat, rabbit or budgie it shouldn’t stop you from becoming a foster carer.
+In fact, having pets can be seen as a positive influence on your foster child’s life.
 Learn more about fostering with pets from our detailed guide.

 • Pets are healthy e.g. regularly wormed, regularly checked at the vets